-The TCC could not make such a judgment, as it had no evidence as to whether these were rightful debts of the company.
-On that basis the Judge decided that the TCC could not preempt the decision of the judge in the Insolvency Court, and therefore while evidence had been given that there was a winding up petition against the company, there was no evidence as to whether it would be successful.
+The TCC could not issue such a judgement because it lacked evidence as to whether the company’s debts were legitimate.
+On that basis, the Judge decided that the TCC could not preempt the decision of the judge in the Insolvency Court, and thus, while evidence was presented that a winding-up petition had been filed against the company, there was no evidence as to whether it would be successful.

 As a result, the TCC judge granted summary judgement for the amount claimed, but ordered that enforcement of that judgement be postponed until all of the parties’ disputes were resolved.